 - Not Required: Organizations have demonstrated an ability to deploy DMARC without having access to Forensic/Failure reports.
 In fact, some organizations do not even ask for Forensic/Failure reports due to privacy concerns.. if they’re not enabled, there there is no chance of accidentally introducing privacy-based liability.

-Today, Forensic/Failure reports mainly come from Microsoft, NetEase, LinkedIn, and a few smaller sites.
+Today, Forensic/Failure reports mainly come from NetEase, LinkedIn, and a few smaller sites.
 Therefore, if someone spoofs your domain in emails that are delivered to any of these receivers, you’ll get Forensic/Failure reports.
-If the spoofing is flowing into Google or Yahoo, you won’t get any insight from Forensic/Failure reports as Google & Yahoo do not generate them.
+If the spoofing is flowing into environments such as Google, Yahoo, or Microsoft, you won’t get any insight from Forensic/Failure reports as those entities and many others do not generate them.

 There is talk of creating a form of Forensic/Failure report that is less prone to privacy concerns.
 However, security companies want less redaction so that they’ll have more data to power their solutions, whereas DMARC deployers can get their work done without Forensic/Failure reports…. therefore the work creating privacy-sensitive Forensic/Failure reports hasn’t moved beyond just talk.